 Once the photo was taken, shoppers could choose where they wanted their photo to be set – from cityscapes to prehistoric scenes – the choice is theirs.
 Hamleys branding was then added to the final image before printing to oversized 9” x 6” prints inside custom photo wallets.

-Alongside the Green Screen Toy Camera set up, noonah’s Mirror Me Plus with character based animations was installed for further image capture.
+Alongside the Green Screen Toy Camera set up, Noonah’s selfie mirror with character based animations was installed for further image capture.
 The children’s animations of talking rabbits, elephants and fish were perfect for this install – letting children be entertained before the character prompted them for a photo.

 Staff at the stores all received full training from our support team meaning they were comfortable working the tech and encouraging consumers to get involved.

-By locking down our system so shoppers could only share the images after purchase of a print we ensured no revenue was lost.
+By locking down our system so shoppers could only share the images after purchase of a print we ensured revenue was maximised.